clux/symlink/README.md

 ]
 ```

-Without the dry-run `-d` flag, these commands would be executed sequentially in this order.
+Without the dry-run flag, these commands would be executed sequentially in this order.

 The most independent modules gets their missing dependencies installed first, then gets npm linked so the more requiring modules can npm link in these.